majguo/arm-rhel-was-nd-cluster/add-nodes/src/main/resources/README.md

 - Name
   - Add additional nodes to the existing cluster
 - Summary
-  - Provisions additional nodes and add them to the existing IBM WebSphere Application Server ND Traditional V9.0.5 Cluster
+  - Provisions additional nodes and add them to the existing WebSphere Application Server Cluster
 - Description
   - Provisions additional nodes on RedHat Enterprise Linux 7.4 and add them to the existing IBM WebSphere Application Server ND Traditional V9.0.5 Cluster